How to Write a Screenplay: 11-Step Ultimate Guide

 Start thinking about your characters’ backstories.
 What’s their history?
 What motivates them?
 What are their goals?
 Think about how your main character speaks or carries themselves and any distinguishing physical features.

-You donโt have to reveal everything about your characterโs history in your story.
 But getting their motivations and backstories straight will help you create characters who are internally consistent and make logical decisions and actions, whether you reveal their motivations or not.
 Sometimes, you may want to let the audience theorize about what motivated your characters.

 Remember, in a film, every moment has to move the story forward.
-Resist the temptation to โtellโ the audience facts about your characters through monologues.
+Resist the temptation to “tell” the audience facts about your characters through monologues.
 Instead, use rich dialogue and decisive action to reveal their inner selves.

 How to Choose a Great Character Name

 Don’t underestimate the effect of a great name.
-Who can forget the romance of a name like Scarlet OโHara, or the iconic adventure evoked by the name Indiana Jones?
+Who can forget the romance of a name like Scarlet O’Hara, or the iconic adventure evoked by the name Indiana Jones?

 Unique names have their place.
 But, depending on what your protagonist needs to be in your story, you may want to choose a name that your audience can connect with as an everyman or everywoman.

-Even protagonists who engage in the most fantastical adventures may have curt, blunt, names like James Bond.
 Antagonists, on the other hand, often offer more leeway for a writer to use some flair.
-For instance, Bondโs nemesis is named Ernst Stavro Blofeld.
+For instance, Bond’s nemesis is named Ernst Stavro Blofeld.
 A very different name, but equally memorable!

 RELATED: Learn all about great names for a monster, names for an alien and names for a zombie!